SrishtiLodhi/Web3_Storage/README.md

 # Web3.storage Uploader

-This is a simple web application that allows you to upload files to the Web3.storage decentralized storage network using their API.
+This is a simple web application that allows you to upload files to the Web3.storage which is a decentralized storage network using API.

 ## Getting Started